bramses/bramses-highly-opinionated-vault-2023/README.md

 - [Open Vault in VSCode](obsidian://show-plugin?id=open-vscode)
 	- Visual studio code has very powerful support for multiple cursors.
 These cursors allow for simultaneous editing.
 This plug-in opens visual studio code to the current note that you were are on in obsidian.
 Also allows for editing of `.js` files found in the `/scripts` directory
 - [Map View](obsidian://show-plugin?id=obsidian-map-view)
-	- if you put the location tag in your why AML and include latitude and longitude you can see that note on a map view of the entire planet.
+	- if you put the location tag in your  YAML and include latitude and longitude you can see that note on a map view of the entire planet.
 This gives a new dimension to notetaking allowing you to see the location of where your notes were taken.
 - [Excalidraw](obsidian://show-plugin?id=obsidian-excalidraw-plugin)
 	- Excalidraw is a very powerful drawing tool that allows you to condense thought into visual images.
 Excalidraw is great for both drawing and visual storytelling
 - [Shimmering Obsidian](https://github.com/chrisgrieser/shimmering-obsidian) (Alfred plugin)
-	- shimmering obsidian is how BHOV captures screen shots into the vault as well as capturing to do's.
+	- shimmering obsidian is how BHOV captures screen shots into the vault as well as capturing to-do's.
 Shimmering obsidian is an Alfred plug-in and therefore is Mac only
 - [Full Calendar](obsidian://show-plugin?id=obsidian-full-calendar)
-	- Full calendar is a full calendar in obsidian.
+	- Full calendar is a calendar in obsidian.
 Full calendar allows you to connect notes to independent meetings and events in your schedule
 - [New Tab Default Page](obsidian://show-plugin?id=new-tab-default-page)
 	- new tab default page is what happens when you hit the plus button on the tab bar you can choose to open a random note a daily note or anything in between
 - [Lumberjack](obsidian://show-plugin?id=lumberjack-obsidian)
-	- lumber jack is a plug-in that allows you to log to your daily note a pending after the journal header or use the timber obsidian URL to append an out directly to your inbox
+	- lumber jack is a plug-in that allows you to log to your daily note a pending after the journal heading or use the timber obsidian URL to append an out directly to your inbox
 - [Plugin Update Tracker](obsidian://show-plugin?id=obsidian-plugin-update-tracker)
 	- plug-in update tracker keeps track of plug-ins that you've installed and let you know when they need updating it also tells you what is in there Changelog so you can see the code that changed
 - [GPT-3 Summarizer](https://github.com/bramses/summarize-with-gpt3-obsidian)